judy-jiezhang/judy-jiezhang.github.io/_pages/about.md

 Hi, 👋 I'm Jie ZHANG, currently a Research Assistant Professor in the Department of Computer Science and Engineering (<a href='https://cse.hkust.edu.hk/'><strong><span id='cse'>CSE</span></strong></a>) at <a href='https://hkust.edu.hk/'><strong><span id='hkust'>The Hong Kong University of Science and Technology (HKUST)</span></strong></a>, Hong Kong SAR, China.
 I obtained my Ph.D. degree from the Department of Computing (<a href='https://www.polyu.edu.hk/comp/'><strong><span id='comp'>COMP</span></strong></a>) at <a href='https://www.polyu.edu.hk/'><strong><span id='polyu'>The Hong Kong Polytechnic University (PolyU)</span></strong></a> in 2022, under the supervision of <a href='https://cse.hkust.edu.hk/~songguo/'><strong><span id='guo'>Prof. Song Guo</span></strong></a>, Fellow of IEEE.
 Prior to that, I obtained my B.E. and M.E. degree from China University of Geosciences, Wuhan, China.

-My research interests mainly focus on <font color=#FF000> Pervasive Learning and Intelligence</font> Edge AI, Big Data and Distributed Machine Learning, Privacy-Preserving Computing, and Distributed Systems.
+My research interests mainly focus on Pervasive Learning and Intelligence Edge AI, Big Data and Distributed Machine Learning, Privacy-Preserving Computing, and Distributed Systems.
 Her vision is to develop edge-native AI/ML systems that empower ubiquitous intelligent services, particularly in resource-constrained environments, to enrich human life in diverse aspects.
 I has published multiple top-tier international journal and conference papers, including NeurIPS, AAAI, ICML, ICLR, CVPR, IEEE TC, IEEE TPDS, IEEE TMC, etc.

 # 🔥 News